The workplace is the source of most of our causes of stress.

 The key is consistency.

-When you get into the habit of repeating affirmations for work every day, the chances are you’ll start to notice a positive change in your mindset towards work, as well as your motivation and confidence overall.
+When you get into the habit of repeating affirmations for work every day, the chances are you’ll start to notice a positive change in your mindset towards work or career, as well as your motivation and confidence overall.

 How long does it take affirmations to work?